 1.1 Create a company account

-A company account can be created from both frontend and backend.
+A company account can be created from both the front end and backend.

-From frontend: First, click Create an Account and choose Create New Company Account.
+From front end: First, click Create an Account and choose the Create New Company Account.
 Register required fields including company information, a legal address, and company administrator.
 Then, submit your information.